Do low income earners need to lodge a tax return?

-If your taxable income is under the tax-free threshold that doesn’t necessarily mean you’re off the hook and don’t need to officially lodge a tax return!
+There are misconceptions about low income earners and tax returns.
+If you’re a low income earner and your taxable income is under the tax-free threshold that doesn’t necessarily mean you’re off the hook.

 Here are a few common reasons why you might still be required to lodge a return: